Systems of Twinned Systems: A Systematic Literature Review: Background and related work

 In SoS, each constituent system maintains operational and managerial independence, i.e., it can function and evolve on its own.
 These systems are also geographically distributed, exhibit heterogeneous capabilities, and are dynamically reconfigurable.
 Most importantly, SoS exhibit emergent behavior---capabilities that arise from the interaction of components, rather than being explicitly designed \cite{maier1998architecting, holland1995hidden}.

 The conceptual foundations of SoS trace back to General Systems Theory by \textcite{von1950theory}, which emphasized the importance of interdependence and holism.
 Early theoretical contributions from \textcite{boulding1956general}, \textcite{ackoff1971towards} laid the groundwork for viewing systems as interconnected wholes.
-The term "System of Systems" gained practical relevance in the 1980s and 1990s, especially in defense applications, where it was used to coordinate autonomous systems for crisis response and joint operations \cite{klein2013systematic, eisner1991computer, shenhar19952}.
+The term ``system of systems'' gained practical relevance in the 1980s and 1990s, particularly in defense and aerospace, where it was used to describe the integration of large, independent systems to enable coordinated operations and crisis response \cite{klein2013systematic, eisner1991computer, shenhar19952}.

-Drawing from a wide range of prior classifications of SoS properties—including those by \textcite{keating2003system}, \textcite{boardman2006system}, \textcite{sage2001systems}, and \textcite{maier1998architecting}—\textcite{nielsen2015systems} synthesized these perspectives into a unified eight-dimensional taxonomy designed to support the analysis and engineering of complex SoS.
-According to \textcite{nielsen2015systems} the dimensions are as follows: autonomy, independence, distribution, evolution, reconfiguration, emergence, interdependence, and interoperability.
-Autonomy is the extent to which a constituent system’s behavior is governed by its own internal goals, rather than by directives from the SoS.
-Independence is the ability of a constituent system to operate even when detached from the SoS.
-Distribution refers to the spatial and logical separation of systems within the SoS.
-Evolution and reconfiguration account for long-term change and real-time adaptability within the system.
-Emergence describes higher-order behaviors that arise only through system interaction.
-Interdependence reflects mutual reliance between systems for shared objectives.
-Interoperability is the ability to exchange data and services across heterogeneous systems.
-Together, these dimensions provide a comprehensive foundation for engineering SoS.
+Drawing from a wide range of prior classifications of SoS properties---including those by \textcite{keating2003system}, \textcite{boardman2006system}, \textcite{sage2001systems}, and \textcite{maier1998architecting}---\textcite{nielsen2015systems} synthesized these perspectives into a unified eight-dimensional taxonomy designed to support the analysis and engineering of complex SoS.
+The dimensions are the following. \begin{description} \item[\bf Autonomy] is the extent to which a constituent system's behavior is governed by its own internal goals, rather than by directives from the SoS. \item[\bf Independence] is the ability of a constituent system to operate even when detached from the SoS. \item[\bf Distribution] refers to the spatial and logical separation of systems within the SoS. \item[\bf Evolution] accounts for long-term change and adaptability within the system. \item[\bf Reconfiguration] accounts for real-time change and adaptability within the system. \item[\bf Emergence] is the presence of behaviors that arise through system interaction and may not be predicted by the system's design. \item[\bf Interdependence] reflects mutual reliance between systems for shared objectives. \item[\bf Interoperability] is the ability to exchange data and services across heterogeneous systems. \end{description}

 Evidence shows that SoS are developed with increased attention to reliable and secure operation, especially in complex and changing environments.
 For example, \textcite{ferreira2024framework} present architectures that support fault tolerance and system recovery, while \textcite{song2023continuous} and \textcite{hyun2023timed} introduce verification methods designed for safety-critical systems.
 Other work, such as \textcite{wang2019motifs}, explores ways to predict reliability over time, helping to ensure reliable performance in areas such as transportation and manufacturing.